mcmonkeyprojects/Sentinel/README.md

 - Damage value for a Sentinel NPC can be set to "-1" to auto-calculate from held item (otherwise, it will used as a raw HP damage amount).
 - Armor value can be set to "-1" to auto-calculate from equipped armor (otherwise, set a value between 0.0 and 1.0 to indicate how much of any damage will be blocked).
 - To make mobs target or ignore the Sentinel NPC, use `/npc targetable`
+- To use spaces in target names, simply wrap the argument in "quotes", like `/sentinel addtarget "npc:some long name here"`

 ### Plugin Integrations